ImranIsmailRehman/redis-cluster/README.md

 ## Components

-- `redis1`, `redis2`, `redis3`: Redis nodes that form the cluster.
+- `redis-master`, `redis-slave`: Redis master and slave instances.
-- `twemproxy`: Twemproxy instance for proxying requests to the Redis cluster.
+- `sentinel`: Redis Sentinel instances for monitoring Redis nodes and handling failover.
-- `redis-cluster-init`: Initialization container to set up the Redis cluster.
+- `haproxy`: HAProxy instance for routing client requests to the Redis master node.
-- `redis-test.js`: A Node.js script to test the connectivity and basic operations of the Redis cluster through Twemproxy.
+- `redis-test`: A containerized environment to run the test script.

 ## Setup and Running